gabrielbronk/TBRNA2025/README.md

 3)	Data

-This folder contains all data needed to run the above analyses.
+This folder contains all data needed to run the above analyses, except RNA expression count matrices.